Papular Xanthoma

 Diagnostic Tests for Papular Xanthoma

-Diagnosing papular xanthoma typically involves a combination of clinical evaluation and laboratory tests.
+Diagnosing papular xanthoma typically involves a combination of evaluation and laboratory tests.
 Here are some common diagnostic methods:

 1. Physical Examination: A dermatologist will examine the skin and any xanthomas present to determine their type and location.